 - choice of server location

 - the total amount of data transferred per day

 This isn’t really what you’d expect from a VPN.
 This feels more like when you’re not using a VPN to protect your privacy.
 And it couldn’t be any other way because the app shows personalized third-party adds.

-On the positive side, we were impressed with the fast connection times.
-In 2-3 seconds you can basically connect to any of the 9 servers.
+Frankly, we were impressed with the fast connection times.
+In 2-3 seconds, you can connect to any of the 9 servers.
 That’s pretty good.

-On the negative side though, we must tell you that our VPN speed tests weren’t that impressive.
-Before launching Thunder, we had these baseline speeds:
+On the negative side, though, our free version VPN speed tests weren’t that impressive.
+Before launching Thunder VPN, we had these baseline speeds: